iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 ### `6.2` Render as text

-When `iolanta` command line application is invoked with `criterion-context` argument, how does it retrieve the corresponding criterion text as shown on {{ render("fig-criteria-code") }} to print it to the console?
+When `iolanta` command line application is invoked with `criterion-context` argument, how does it retrieve the corresponding criterion text as shown in {{ render("fig-criteria-code") }} to print it to the console?

 To do that, the system will call `iolanta.facets.cli.default.Default` Python class, which will do the following: